Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Numerical methods used for solving the PDE

 The zero-flux boundary conditions~\eqref{eq:cb_macro} are implemented with the use of ghost points.

-This scheme requires the approximation of $\Ub_T$, defined via~\eqref{def:UTKeps0red}, at the grid cell interfaces and the approximation of $\mathbb{D}_T$, defined via~\eqref{def:DT}, at the grid cell centres.
-For both terms, we employ a uniform discretisation of step $\Delta y=0.1$ for the phenotypic domain and a uniform discretisation for the sensing region, which consists of $N\theta=60$ points for $\theta\in[0,\pi]$, and then approximate integrals using a midpoint double Riemann sum.
+This scheme requires the approximation of $\Ub^\varepsilon_\mathcal{T}$ and $\mathbb{D}_\mathcal{T}^\varepsilon$ at the grid cell interfaces, and thus that of $\Ub_\mathcal{T}$, defined via~\eqref{def:UTKeps0red}, $\mathbb{D}_\mathcal{T}$, defined via~\eqref{def:DT}, $\mathbb{C}_T$ and $\boldsymbol{c}_T$, defined via~\eqref{def:CT}, at the same points.
+For each term, we employ a uniform discretisation of step $\Delta y=0.1$ for the phenotypic domain and a uniform discretisation for the sensing region, which consists of $N\theta=60$ points for $\theta\in[0,\pi]$, and then approximate integrals using a midpoint double Riemann sum.
+To approximate $\Ub^\varepsilon_\mathcal{T}$ and $\mathbb{D}_\mathcal{T}^\varepsilon$ we must also compute the divergence of $\Ub_\mathcal{T}$ and $\mathbb{D}_\mathcal{T}$ at the grid cell interfaces, which rely on first order central approximations of the spatial derivatives and linear interpolation for $\Ub^\varepsilon_\mathcal{T}$ and $\mathbb{D}_\mathcal{T}^\varepsilon$ off the computed grid.
 For consistency with the zero-flux boundary conditions~\eqref{eq:cb_macro}, we replace the points within a sensing region that fall outside the spatial domain $\Omega$ with the nearest boundary points.
+We remark that preallocating memory for the non-local quantities is crucial for the computational efficiency of the scheme.
 For further details and numerical optimisation of the computation of non-local terms like those in~\eqref{def:UTKeps0red} and~\eqref{def:DT}, we refer the interested reader to~\citep{gerisch2010approximation}.

 Simulations are performed in {\sc MATLAB}\textsuperscript{\textregistered} and the numerical tests carried out include: mass conservation check; employing different flux limiters in the MUSCL scheme (superbee, Lax-Wendroff, minimod, ospre, Koren, MC, and van Leer); investigating numerical convergence by varying grid step for the spatial variable as well as discretisation step for the phenotypic domain and the sensing region; verifying stability by comparison with the numerical solution obtained using the {\sc MATLAB} function \texttt{ode45}, which is based on an explicit Runge-Kutta method of higher order with time-step dynamically adjusted to control accuracy.